-Below are three true bullying stories.
-These stories illustrate the devastating effect of bullying and show how various bully victims have addressed workplace harassment.
+The following stories illustrate the devastating effect of bullying and show how various bully victims have addressed workplace harassment.

 Bonnie Russell: Triumphing Over a Workplace Bully

-"Recognizing that I had the element of time and surprise on my side, it was my turn to be surprised when the CEO cut to the chase by asking me what it would take to cancel the call to the cops.
+"Recognizing that I had the element of time and surprise on my side, it was my turn to be surprised when the CEO cut to the chase by asking me what it would take for me to cancel the call to the cops.
 I told him to fire the bully and he did immediately."

 Angela Anderson: Fired by a Bully

-My boss never liked me and why she hired me is still unclear.
-She bullied me extensively, yelling me in front of my coworkers, threatening my job privately in her office, and discouraging alliances with co-workers.
+“I worked for the Law School Admission Council, the company that administers the LSAT.
+My boss never liked me, and why she hired me is still unclear.
+She bullied me extensively, yelling me in front of my co-workers, threatening my job privately in her office, and discouraging alliances with co-workers.

 "Because of this, I have no legal recourse against her or the company and cannot claim retaliation.”

 "The harassment occurred when I was 18 years old and very proud of my new job.
 There were several instances when I was approached by two different men.
 One was my boss who tried to corner me and touch me as I slid out from under his hands and went back to my seat.

 "Then there was the man whose business was a floor below.
 One day he came up to me at my desk and said, 'I just discovered a lump on my wife’s breast.
 How about I examine yours?'
-Once again I said or did nothing.
+Once again, I said or did nothing.
 What was there to do?

 "This was before anti-discrimination guidelines were published.
 When asked what sexual harassment was called before we had a name for it, Gloria Steinem said, 'You called it life.'
 There were no laws to protect victims from workplace bullying.